aliyun/terraform-provider-alicloud/website/docs/r/launch_template.html.markdown

     - SpotWithPriceLimit: Sets the maximum price for a spot instance.
     - SpotAsPriceGo: The system automatically calculates the price.
 The maximum value is the Pay-As-You-Go price.
 * `system_disk_category` - (Optional, ForceNew) The category of the system disk.
 System disk type.
 Optional values:
-    - Cloud: Basic cloud disk.
+    - cloud: Basic cloud disk.
     - cloud_efficiency: Ultra cloud disk.
-    - cloud_ssd: SSD Cloud Disks.
+    - cloud_ssd: SSD cloud Disks.
-    - ephemeral_ssd: Ephemeral SSD.
+    - ephemeral_ssd: local SSD Disks
+    - cloud_essd: ESSD cloud Disks.
 * `system_disk_description` - (Optional, ForceNew) System disk description.
 It cannot begin with http:// or https://.
 * `system_disk_name` - (Optional, ForceNew) System disk name.
 The name is a string of 2 to 128 characters.
 It must begin with an English or a Chinese character.
 It can contain A-Z, a-z, Chinese characters, numbers, periods (.), colons (:), underscores (_), and hyphens (-).
 * `system_disk_size` - (Optional, ForceNew) Size of the system disk, measured in GB.
 Value range: [20, 500].